Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 .
   Beware tho, you may initially spawn (1st game join) in a very difficult place; that is usually related to radiation from sleeping zombies; if that happens, quickly open the free bundles (they have experience penalty tho), mainly the healing bundle and use anti-radiation (all the types) and psyonicResist chem, equip yourself and try to hunt them fast; or you can try to relocate yourself to an easier biome (like in the case you did not spawn in the desert) using the biome or underground free teleporter.
 .
-  No fortress building means you will be able to carry as much you want (least a few things like dirty water to prevent unlimited water glitch), and the stacks have "no" limit.
-This is the only way I found til now for a fast gameplay (more action FPS less RPG) where you mostly do not need to revisit any place.
+  No fortress building: you have a low cost teleport to home and from it feature, but the idea is not to stay at home during bloodmoons.
 Always advance, always explore and discover new places, never (as much as possible) come back.
 (See TODO*1002,1003).
 .
   Obs.: I have not tested it multiplayer, so if you have any trouble, describe the problem the best you can.
 .